evanfrawley/idyll-lang.github.io/docs/components-refs.md

 The above code will create a section of text that fades out as the user scrolls to the bottom of it.
 `scrollProgress.y` in this case is a value from 0 to 1 that Idyll automatically computes, providing the percentage that a user has scrolled through a certain component.

+You've leared all about Idyll!
+All that's left is [deploying you project to the web](/publishing-deploying-to-the-web).